 The Five Easiest Herbs to Grow

 Even if you do not have a green thumb, you can still grow herbs with ease in a small area of your backyard garden or in containers.
 Many cooks grow a small indoor herb garden in a window container.
-Here are the easiest herbs to grow:
+Here are the easiest herbs to grow.

-- Rosemary: This perennial plant is so hearty it quickly grows into a bush.
+- Rosemary: This perennial plant is so hearty that it quickly grows into a bush.
 It thrives in sun or shade and is virtually immortal.

 - Basil: Sweet basil is an incredibly flavorful herb.
 It is an annual plant that grows in shade or sun and is very heat tolerant.
 It cannot be planted until after the last frost.

 - Dill: Wonderful on fish or tuna melt sandwiches, this shade-loving annual grows quickly.
 For best results, trim the plant back often or else it will need stakes to keep it off the ground.

 - Cilantro: The fantastic aroma of this fresh herb will bring your senses to life.
 Cilantro is an annual plant that loves sun, but once the temperatures get too hot, it can be difficult to grow.
 You can usually get eight to ten weeks of enjoyment before this herb begins to flower.